LeoTan123/NTU-CT2003-Assignment/TESTING_QUICK_GUIDE.md

 ## Overview

-This guide provides quick instructions on how to use the testing materials for your final report and presentation.
+This guide provides quick instructions on how to use the testing materials for the final report and presentation.

 ---